cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/Container/GKE.md

 - Kubernetes imposes the following fundamental requirements on any networking implementation (barring any intentional network segmentation policies):

-  - pods can communicate with <font color=blue> all other pods on any other node without NAT </font>
+  - pods can communicate with <font color=LightSlateBlue> all other pods on any other node without NAT </font>

-  - agents on a node (e.g. system daemons, kubelet) can communicate with <font color=blue> all pods on that node </font>
+  - agents on a node (e.g. system daemons, kubelet) can communicate with <font color=LightSlateBlue> all pods on that node </font>

   - For those platforms that support Pods running in the host network (e.g. Linux), when pods are attached to the host network of a node they can still communicate with all pods on all nodes without NAT.